 - 12-hour battery

 - Reliable build quality

 The JBL Flip 6 is my favorite small Bluetooth speaker.
-It doesn’t have any crazy features and isn’t very complicated at all compared to its competitors, but for something portable, reliable, durable, and designed to play music, it does a stunning job.
+It doesn’t have any crazy features and isn’t very complicated at all compared to its competitors.
+Still, it does a stunning job for something portable, reliable, durable, and designed to play music.

 6. JBL Clip 4

 It doesn’t get more portable than this palm-sized Bluetooth speaker by JBL.
 We don’t have much to compare this to, but similarly-sized speakers do not match the JBL Clip’s volume and sound quality.
 The small speaker’s battery life is incredible, and the build quality is impressive.
 This is a great speaker to accompany you on hiking, fishing, or camping trips.

 It’s difficult to compare these kinds of speakers to others that are higher up on this list.
 Still, in its market, it delivers great sound, reliable build quality, and battery life while being the loudest in its category.

 The loudest JBL speakers on this list are noted for being the loudest in their respective sizes and subcategories, though the Bluetooth audio kings have loads more to offer.
 Finding the best speaker for you will ultimately depend on your intended uses, so we’ve split our selections into a few categories: